What Is an Internet Service Provider (ISP)? | ISP Definition

 Is ISP the same as WiFi?

 No, an ISP is not the same as WiFi.
 Though Internet is often thought of as WiFi, they are separate things.
-Internet service providers can offer WiFi, but they supply Internet via numerous ways - not just through WiFi.
+WiFi is a wireless networking technology; Internet service providers can offer WiFi, but they supply the Internet connection itself through methods such as fiber, cable, or DSL.

 What are the types of ISP?